Summit 2026

 11:00 am - Solution Spotlight - Appliance Standards: Turning the Dial

-Appliance standards remain one of the most effective policies for long‑term savings, and the policy landscape is shifting quickly.
+Appliance efficiency and emissions standards remain one of the most effective policies for long‑term savings, and the policy landscape is shifting quickly.
 In this solution spotlight, experts will unpack federal backstop legislation, upcoming opportunities for standards of fans and blowers, state leadership amid EPCA litigation, and the messaging challenges of the moment.
 Attendees will engage in discussion, explore where states can lead next and opportunities for regional coordination.

 11:00 am - Solution Spotlight - Workforce: The People Behind the Progress